dougbutner/web-4/README.md

  - **Web 2.0**
 Dynamic pages that took user's information and desires into account.
 Asynchronous requests allow single page applications to thrive.
 Applications are still served from a central (federated) server.
  - **Web 3.0**
 Decentralized web.
-Applications exist in distributed networks instead of a central server
+Applications exist in distributed networks instead of a central server.
+This unfederated model trades control and censorship ability for freedom and lack of

 Today, the top 100 websites by traffic are [all](https://www.alexa.com/topsites) web 2.0 websites.
 The web 2.0 paradigm fits closely with the wider environment of large corporations saturating the economy.
-M
+More web 2.0 and

 ## Defining Web 4.0